Home Compare KMI vs SO

 Growth

-Kinder Morgan, Inc. ranks near the top of the group on growth; The Southern Company sits in the weaker half.
+On growth, Kinder Morgan, Inc. ranks near the top of the group; The Southern Company sits in the weaker half.

 Profitability

-The Southern Company sits higher in the group on profitability, adding to the overall structural advantage.
+The Southern Company sits in the stronger part of the group on profitability, while Kinder Morgan, Inc. is closer to mid-pack.

 Growth — Dominant Gap